 Clinical and health research improves patient care

 At some point in our lives we have all personally benefitted from clinical and health research.
 From childhood vaccines, cancer treatments and scans, to investigating new treatments for dementia, talking therapies and fighting Covid-19, the NHS and its patients benefit from clinical and health research every day.
-Evidence from the National Institute for Health Research (NIHR) also shows that research active healthcare settings have better patient outcomes.
+Evidence from the National Institute for Health and Care Research (NIHR) also shows that research active healthcare settings have better patient outcomes.

 Clinical and health research is critical to find and develop new treatments for the future